 Refinance Connecticut Program ("Refi") loans are repaid by borrowers on a monthly basis for a term of 5, 10 or 15 years.
 The interest rate on these loans ranges from approximately 4.5% to 7.0% depending on the term of the loan and the Fair Issac Corporation ("FICO") score.
-The interest rate on new loans ranges from 4.75% - 6.8%.
+A .25% rate reduction is applied for those who enroll in auto-payment.
+The interest rate on new loans ranges from 4.75% - 6.9%.

-During the fiscal year, CHESLA wrote off loans receivable of \$466, which had previously been provided for through the allowance for loan losses.
+During the fiscal year, CHESLA wrote off loans receivable of \$366, which had previously been provided for through the allowance for loan losses.

-During the fiscal year, CHESLA recovered \$167 in loans receivable and other credits that were written off in previous years.
+During the fiscal year, CHESLA recovered \$2 in loans receivable and other credits that were written off in previous years.